rohitkumarbdp/Mad-2-Project-NutriCart/readme.md

 ## Python Version

 This project is developed and tested using **Python 3.10.13**.
-Using Python 3.10 or 3.11 is recommended for compatibility with all dependencies.
+Using Python 3.10 is recommended for compatibility with all dependencies.

 ---